MicrosoftDocs/microsoft-cloud/docs/dev/copilot/overview.md

 ### Solution Accelerators and Samples

-Accelerators and samples are available to help you get started building custom Copilots that integrate with your own data and applications.
+Accelerators and samples are available to help you get started building a custom Copilot that integrate with your own data and applications.

 - ["Chat with your data" Solution Accelerator](https://github.com/azure-samples/chat-with-your-data-solution-accelerator)
 - [Azure Chat Solution Accelerator powered by Azure Open AI Service](https://github.com/microsoft/azurechat)